Skip to main content

 What is the Preservation Technique?

-The preservation technique is a refinement of deep plane facelift that emphasizes maintaining the natural connections between facial tissues.
+The preservation technique is a refinement of the procedure that emphasizes maintaining the natural connections between facial tissues.
 Rather than extensively separating all tissue planes, this approach preserves key ligaments and vascular connections where possible.
+The SMAS layer remains the foundation of the lift, with selective ligament release tailored to each patient's anatomy.

 This philosophy recognizes that some of the body's natural "scaffolding" can be preserved while still achieving excellent rejuvenation—potentially leading to faster recovery and more natural facial movement.